Salesforce Interview Questions and Answers

 Q 29: What is an object relationship overview in Salesforce?

-In Salesforce, object relationship overview is used to integrate custom object records to standard object records as per the relevant list.
+In Salesforce, an object relationship overview is used to integrate custom object records to standard object records as per the relevant list.
 It is also used to track product defects that are related to customer cases.
 With it, the users can specify different kinds of relationships by establishing custom relationship fields on an object.

 Q 30: What do you mean Governor Limits in Salesforce?